All Episodes

 Not after this.

-And in this book, she admits to having a dream and fantasies about an affair with Bill Clinton in her apartment at Columbia, and both of their spouses walk in on them.
+And in this book, she admits to having a dream and fantasies about an affair with Bill Clinton in her apartment at Columbia.

 She's describing this.

-He said, you you talk about your fantasies about Bill Clinton, your night in jail, why Martha Stewart's angry with you.
+He said, you talk about your fantasies about Bill Clinton, your night in jail, why Martha Stewart's angry with you.

 Yes, it was great.

-Actually, it was it was great.
+Actually, it was great.

-You know, I really made it this week because Rush Lindbaugh um denounced me on his radio show.
+You know, I really made it this week because Rush Lindbaugh denounced me on his radio show.

 So I'm really proud.